What will a health science degree teach you?

 The course structure: from ethics to epidemiology

 Here’s a small sampling of the topics you’ll cover in the course—topics that give you knowledge and skills that are in demand across the health industry:

 On the Seek jobs website, a search for ‘health science’ produces almost 5,000 results.
 Not all of those may be relevant to your job search, but many are.

 Here’s a sampling of the jobs available to an entry-level employee who holds a degree in health science:

 Mental Health Support Worker: assist clients to work towards person-centred goals, aiming to improve their capacity to live confidently and independently in their homes and communities, for a mental health charity.

-Health and Wellbeing Manager: assisting in the development and delivery of face-to-face and on-line Health & Wellbeing programs, for a national organisation to integrate a culture of Health and Wellness.
+Health and Wellbeing Manager: assisting in the development and delivery of face-to-face and online health and wellbeing programs, for a national organisation to integrate a culture of health and wellness.